 Routinely audit your Zendesk account

-- Review agent access and roles from the People page to look for unknown agents, administrators, or unusual email addresses not in your company domain.
+- Review agent access and roles from the Team members page to look for unknown agents, administrators, or unusual email addresses not in your company domain.

 - Make sure that the URL to your logo in the Branding page is correct and has not been changed.